Hot Air Process Heating Oven Too Big? Save Space with IR-Air Combo

 By adding a short IR bank up front, typically just a few feet, you can achieve the same or better line speed with a much shorter dryer.
 Or, if you’re looking to increase capacity in the same amount of space, using a combination dryer can achieve that goal as well.

-Here’s what combination IR-Air ovens accomplished for two Radiant Energy customers:
+Here’s what combination IR-Air ovens accomplished for two IR Thermal customers:

 - A 3-foot long IR dryer installed in front of a 50-foot hot air dryer was able to double the customer’s line speed.